 The next stage could be a busier residential street with more activity e.g. more cars, people and distractions.
 Walk up and down the street encouraging your dog by your side.
 If you or your dog feels anxious then go back to a stage where you both felt comfortable and progress again from there.

 When the dog is heeling to your side at this point then pick a busier place like your local village or town.
 This will be a test as there are many distractions.
 Once this is completed you are ready for the final stage, which is the park.
 If your dog pulls as soon as it gets here then walk back and try again.
 Keep repeating to you can successfully walk through the park on lead.

-Training the dog to heel is a test of wills, so no matter what keep it up and recognise your dog’s state.
+Training the dog to heel is a test of wills, so no matter what keep it up and recognize your dog’s state.
 Staying calm, convincing and consistent and not rushing your dog will help him feel relaxed in a world he does not understand.

 About the Author

 Nigel Reed is a dog behaviourist from London.
 For further details about his work or to set up a consulation, visit www.dogtraininginlondon.co.uk